ChrysKoum/SMS-messaging-platform/docs/development.md

 #### 1. Project Import
 1. Open IntelliJ IDEA
 2. Choose "Open or Import"
-3. Select the `intercomtelecom` directory
+3. Select the `SMS-messaging-platform` directory
 4. Choose "Maven" when prompted
 5. Wait for Maven to download dependencies